Delors/reStructuredTextToLectureDoc2/ld_base_example.en.rst

 :math:`LectureDoc^2` Tutorial
 =============================

-LectureDoc is an authoring system for creating lecture material; i. e., lecture slides, notes and exercises.
-LectureDoc enables you to write a single (HTML or) reStructuredText document that contains the slides, additional annotations and also exercises.
-Using LectureDoc's module system even more advanced use cases, such as integrated quizzes, are possible.
+LectureDoc is an authoring system for creating lecture material; i. e., lecture slides, notes and exercises from a single document.

+A single LectureDoc document contains discussions of topis which are then used as templates for creating advanced slides as well as a standard document.
+LectureDoc is intended to be used in combination with rst2ld (reStructuredText to LectureDoc) which is a tool that converts reStructuredText documents into LectureDoc and makes authoring slides as easy as writing a text document.

-This tutorial is written in reStructuredText and can be used as a template for creating your own lecture slides.
-The *code* of this tutorial is available on GitHub: `Delors/reStructuredTextToLectureDoc2/main/ld_base_example.rst <https://github.com/Delors/reStructuredTextToLectureDoc2/blob/main/ld_base_example.en.rst?plain=1>`__
+This tutorial is written in reStructuredText (*rst* in the following) and can be used as a template for creating your own lecture slides.
+The *code* of this tutorial is available on GitHub: |html-source|.

 *Prof. Dr. Michael Eichberg*

-.. container:: footer-left dhbw-gray
+.. container:: footer-left gray

-     :Version: 1.0
+     :Version: 2.0